HLITS/HFA/README.md

 # HFA
-GREL text transformations, MarcEdit templates, and sundry other documents related to the Harvard Film Archive records conversion project.
+GREL text transformations, MarcEdit templates, and possibly other things related to the Harvard Film Archive records conversion project.